 Now look at the Simplified Chinese character:

-See how the “heart” has been taken out.
+The character for “heart” has been taken out of the simplified version.
 It certainly makes it easier, but somehow it’s sad that the heart has been taken out of so many lovely characters.

 There are a couple of nuances when it comes to Chinese Numbers.
 See my article on that for some more information.